-The value at risk of the economic interest rate risk (including the interest rate risk of the trading book) for the Bank per 31 December 2022 is BAM 973 thousand (comparable VaR figure as at 31 December 2021: BAM 175 thousand).
+The value at risk of the economic interest rate risk for the Bank per 31 December 2023 is BAM 476 thousand (31 December 2022: BAM 973 thousand).

 The interest rate gap profile for the Bank contains all interest-rate-sensitive items (Assets, liabilities and off-balancesheet items in the non-trading book) which are either contractually fixed, floating or based on behavioural assumptions.
 The stochastic cash flows are illustrated using uniform standards as well as local models for country-specific transactions.
 All interest sensitive items in the balance sheet are taken as the basis for calculating economic value and earningsbased measures, as well as other measures of IRRBB, based on the interest rate shock and stress scenarios.
 Any noninterest-sensitive items are not comprised in the interest risk calculation but dealt with in association with other risk factors, such as the participation risk.